Strokkur424/StrokkCommands/README.md

 }
 ```

 Whoah, that's so much shorter!
-I hope this makes the use case of this library very clear, so just right in by
+I hope this makes the use case of this library very clear, so jump right in by
 [adding the dependency](https://commands.strokkur.net/docs/dependency/) and creating your own tiny commands.

 ## What is the difference to other command frameworks (like cloud)?